The Antique Jewellery Company

 Edwardian ring

-Platinum, which became popular at the turn of the century, was used a great deal in Edwardian jewellery because it was strong enough to create the lighter, millegrained and diamond-encrusted ‘lace’ jewellery which so complimented the fashionable, feminine pastels of the time.
+The preferred metal was platinum in Edwardian jewelry.
+This is because it was strong enough to create the lighter, millegrained, and diamond-encrusted ‘lace’ jewellery which so complimented the fashionable, feminine pastels of the time.

 Thanks to the founding of the De Beers Consolidated Mines Ltd in 1888, diamonds were also widely available and relatively affordable in the Edwardian era.
-Jewellery of the time often incorporated several diamond cuts in one design, as new gemstone cuts were introduced.
+Jewellers often incorporated several diamond cuts in one design, as new gemstone cuts were introduced.

 However, in the Edwardian era pearls were the real status symbol as they were more valuable than diamonds at the time.
 The size and quality of the pearls were important.
 These luminous stones were in keeping with the delicate ‘white’ theme of Edwardian jewellery, and many pieces incorporated both diamonds and pearls.

-‘Invisible settings’ (where diamonds appeared to float on the skin) and lace-like filigree settings (where fine metal thread and tiny metal beads were used to create an ornate design) were popular, in line with the light, ethereal styles preferred by society women.
+People favoured ‘Invisible settings’ (where diamonds appeared to float on the skin) and lace-like filigree settings (where fine metal thread and tiny metal beads created ornate designs), in line with the light, ethereal styles preferred by society women.

 Edwardian filigree jewellery

-Another popular new decorative technique called millegrain was made possible by the use of platinum.
-It applied a border of delicate balls and ridges round a gemstone or on the edges of a design in order to give jewellery a softer, lighter look.
+Another popular new decorative technique called millegrain became possible by using platinum.
+It applied a border of delicate balls and ridges round a gemstone or on the edges of a design.
+This gave Edwardian jewellery a softer, lighter look.

-Inspired by the abundance of glamorous events at Buckingham Palace, sparkling diamond and pearl filigree tiaras were fashionable in the Edwardian era.
+Inspired by the abundance of glamorous events at Buckingham Palace, sparkling diamond and pearl filigree tiaras were highly fashionable.
 Another popular, more low key style was to wear a bandeau with a feather aigrette.

-Evolving necklines became more revealing following the conservative Victorian era and this gave necklaces a new importance.
-Styles of the era included the popular colliers de chien (or ‘dog collars’) which could be made from a ribbon adorned with a brooch or gemstones, or could be a series of pearl strings attached together to form a ‘choker’.
+Necklines became more revealing following the conservative Victorian era and this gave necklaces a new importance.
+Styles of the era included the popular colliers de chien (or ‘dog collars’) made rom a ribbon adorned with a brooch or gemstones.
+Or they could be a series of pearl strings attached together to form a ‘choker’, or even diamonds.

 Long necklaces were equally popular.
 Pearl ‘chains’ were worn full length, below the waistline.
 Sautoirs, composed of long ropes of pearls or beads with a fringed tassel at either end were wrapped in excessive proportions around the neck.

-Ever mindful of fashion trends, Cartier created an elongated, double-pendant lavalier necklace, named after the French actress, Ève Lavallière.
+Ever mindful of Edwardian jewellery trends, Cartier created an elongated, double-pendant lavalier necklace, named after the French actress, Ève Lavallière.
 (This delicate, double-pendant style was also known as a négligée.)
-Boucheron – another well loved brand of the era – had a signature necklace of strung pearls separated by diamond rondelles, designed by Paul LeGrand.
+Boucheron – another well-loved brand of the era – had a signature necklace of strung pearls separated by diamond rondelles, designed by Paul LeGrand.

 Bracelet styles were ethereal and light, with swirling motifs and flowery designs, usually worn alone.
-One fashion was for bracelets with ornate front sections, tapering away to refined chain links across the underside of the wrist.
+One fashion was for bracelets with ornate front sections.
+These were tapered away to refined chain links across the underside of the wrist.

-Rings from the Edwardian era were sparkly, pretty, ornate affairs and original rings from that time make extremely fine engagement rings today.
-They tended to be made from platinum and diamonds – the more, the merrier – and used fashionable, intricate techniques such as filigree and millegrain.
+Rings from the Edwardian era were sparkly, pretty, ornate affairs, and original rings from that time make extremely fine engagement rings today.
+They used platinum and diamonds to create the designs – the more, the merrier – and used fashionable, intricate techniques such as filigree and millegrain.
 Edwardian rings are works of art and best worn alone or alongside a simple wedding band.

 The Party’s Over